Types of Medication

 - Levetiracetam: An anticonvulsant medication used to treat epilepsy; it has been approved for treatment as a single medication in the case of partial seizures, or as an add on medication for partial, myoclonic and tonic clonic seizures.

-- Bromides: This is one of the older antiepileptic medications.
+- Bromides: This is one of the older anti-seizure medications.
 It is not prescribed much in the UK but is often the first-line medication for Dravet Syndrome in Germany and Japan.
 It is used by some UK Dravet Syndrome specialists.

 Medications that should NOT be used with Dravet Syndrome